 How does the coronavirus spread?

 People can catch COVID-19 from others who have the coronavirus.
 The disease can spread from person to person through small droplets from the nose or mouth, which are spread when a person with COVID-19 coughs or exhales.
 If these droplets land on objects and surfaces around the person, other people can catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
-People can also catch COVID-19 if they inhale droplets from a person with the coronavirus who coughs out or exhales droplets.
-This is why it’s important to stay at least 1 meter (about 3 feet) away from a person who is sick.
+People can also catch COVID-19 if they inhale droplets from a person with the coronavirus who coughs out or exhales droplets or aerosols.
+This is why it’s important to stay at least 2 meters (about 6 feet) away from a person who is sick.

 What are the symptoms of COVID-19?

 The most common symptoms of COVID-19 are fever, tiredness and dry cough.
-Some patients may have aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
+Some patients may have loss of taste and smell, aches and pains, nasal congestion, runny nose, sore throat or diarrhea.
 These symptoms are usually mild and begin gradually.
-Some people become infected with the coronavirus but don’t develop any symptoms and don’t feel unwell.
+Some people become infected with the coronavirus but remain asymptomatic—that is, they don’t develop any symptoms and don’t feel unwell.

 About 80% of people recover from the disease without needing special treatment.
 However, about one out of every six people who get COVID-19 becomes seriously ill and develops difficulty breathing.
 Older people, and those with underlying medical problems—such as high blood pressure, heart problems or diabetes—are more likely to develop serious illness.
 People with fever, cough and difficulty breathing should seek medical attention.